Tr1meputiNe/zjnu_pycourse/README.md

 ### [服务器](http://210.16.170.161/index.htm)
 ### If you want to do some contribution
 1. Fork this repository
-2. Make yourself a branch 'git checkout -b your_branch_name'
+2. Make yourself a branch '''git checkout -b your_branch_name'''
-3. Commit your changes  'git commit -m "your_commit_message"'
+3. Commit your changes  '''git commit -m "your_commit_message"'''
-4. Push 'git push origin your_branch_name'
+4. Push '''git push origin your_branch_name'''
-5. open an Pull requset
+5. Open a Pull Request
 ## Contact

 - Email: <l3502461169@gmail.com>